LuigiTrevisan/Personal-Scripts/README.md

 ## 🚩 Description

 This repository contains a collection of scripts that I developed for my personal use so I could fix some problems and learn new things.
+I based this on HarshCasper's [Rotten-Scripts](https://github.com/HarshCasper/Rotten-Scripts) repository, thanks for the inspiration!

 ## 📜 License